glorylo/PredicateParser/README.md

 I wanted something simpler and a basic language to declare predicates on some object.
 Hence, this solution.
 It is a basic predicate parser that takes in string and evaluates it onto a source object.

 This work is originally based from PredicateParser by Andreas Gieriet.
-See this Article:  http://www.codeproject.com/Articles/355513/Invent-your-own-Dynamic-LINQ-parser
+See [this article](http://www.codeproject.com/Articles/355513/Invent-your-own-Dynamic-LINQ-parser).

 I have added new features such as the support of booleans, dynamic objects, built-in string predicates, nested types, etc.